Giving Baby Up for Adoption Without Father's Consent in FL

 Biological fathers who wish to contest a prospective birth mother’s decision to place a child for adoption in Florida must legally establish paternity through a court order and demonstrate their commitment to parenting their child in court, including:

-To learn how birth father adoption laws in Florida may impact your adoption decision (whether you’re a prospective father or mother), please contact 1-800-ADOPTION now to speak with a specialist, or request free information online.
+To learn how birth father adoption laws in Florida may impact your adoption decision (whether you’re a prospective birth father or mother), please contact 1-800-ADOPTION now to speak with a specialist, or get free information online.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.